seeralans/noty-vt/areas/nssde.typ

 - mixing bounds on the expectations of observables

 = Averaging Principle
-We are now ready to introduce the averaging principle for the slow dynamics
+We are now ready to introduce the averaging principle for the fast switching variable dynamics

 #definition(title: [The Reduced SDE])[